power88/webui-fooocus-prompt-expansion/README.md

 ## Usage

 Just press enable expansion in the webui.

 Apologize that the seed cannot be saved in the metadata in the output png.
-We'll solve this issue as soon as possible.
+I'll try to solve this issue as soon as possible.

+However, the expanded prompt will be send to the prompt.
+You can disable prompt expansion to get the same result temporary.

 ## License